kasturidd/FraudDetection-LLM-Integration/README.md

 # End-to-End Fraud Detection System with LLM Explanations

-This project aims to build a complete fraud detection system using LLM(Large Language Model) - OpenAI techniques.
+This project aims to build a complete fraud detection system using LLM(Large Language Model) - OpenAI technique.
 Specifically, we use the Isolation Forest algorithm to detect potential fraud cases and then integrate a pre-trained LLM (Large Language Model) to provide natural language explanations for the flagged transactions.
 The system is designed to improve fraud detection and enhance interpretability for end users.

+This project is just an

 ## Project Overview